 Nicaragua is a really up and coming destination with friendly local people and a stunning coastline.
-This country is also very stable and safe to visit with the civil war in the 1990's long finished and tourism is playing a key role in helping the economy with new facilities, hotels and infrastructure being built.
-We have an exciting range of authentic holidays and tours where you can explore the Río San Juan jungle, see old Spanish fortress ruins or visit active volcanoes in Maribios Volcanic Chain.
+This country is very stable and safe to visit with the civil war in the 1990's long finished.
+Tourism is playing a key role in helping the economy with new facilities, hotels and infrastructure being built.
 It's best to visit Nicaragua now before more people discover this special destination.
-View our tours and activities today.

-Discover Nicaragua with our authentic holidays, gap year trips & travel packages from specialist international and local operators.
+Discover Nicaragua with our authentic holidays & travel packages from specialist international and local operators.

 Nicaragua the largest country you can visit in Central America, a tropical paradise and there are so many reasons why you should visit.
 If you are looking for an authentic Nicaragua experience then our holidays will appeal to you.
 Top places you might want to visit include relax at San Juan Del Sur, explore the bustling city of Managua, learn to surf, take a visit to Ometepe Island, kayak around Las Isletas or Lake Apoyo or try something a little different like going fishing, visit Botanic Gardens, Museum of Legends and Traditions, The Ortiz-Gudian art gallery, the ruins of Leon Viejo are a great place to visit (please note sometimes it is closed due to the recent earthquake activity) and Las Penitas beach.